awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted by the above encryption.

-If [Plaintext Length Bound](#plaintext-length-bound) was specified on input and this operation can determine that the plaintext being encrypted has a length greater than this value, this operation MUST immediately fail.
+If [Plaintext Length Bound](#plaintext-length-bound) was specified on input and this operation determines that the plaintext being encrypted has a length greater than this value, this operation MUST immediately fail.

 If the [algorithm suite](../framework/algorithm-suites.md) contains a [signature algorithm](../framework/algorithm-suites.md#signature-algorithm),